Landy2233/Capture-the-Flag---Fall-2025/README.md

 ---

-## Problem Description
+1. This kind of malicious software will encrypt the files on your hard drive and only provide a decryption key when you pay hackers a hefty fee, usually in cryptocurrency.

-This kind of malicious software will encrypt the files on your hard drive and only provide a decryption key when you pay hackers a hefty fee, usually in cryptocurrency.
+2. This kind of malware places itself deep inside a computer’s code, allowing for the hacker to have remote control.